Light new physics and the $\tau$ lepton dipole moments: Constraints from other processes

 In the previous sections we have provided the complete expressions for the contributions to $a_\tau$, $d_\tau$, $F_2(q^2)$, and $F_3(q^2)$ as induced by the virtual exchange of a light NP state coupled to $\tau$ leptons.
 As such, they can be employed in order to derive constraints on the parameters of specific models that couple mainly to the third generation of fermions.

-Such an analysis was performed in Ref.~\cite{Alda:2024cxn}, where astrophysical and Belle II constraints on specific classes of tauphilic scalar and pseudoscalar particles were considered.
-In particular, it is important to notice that bounds from $a_\tau$, being indirect in nature, cover the whole mass range available for such a class of particles.
+Such an analysis was performed in Ref.~\cite{Alda:2024cxn}, where astrophysical and Belle II constraints on specific classes of tauphilic scalar and pseudoscalar particles were considered.\footnote{Further analyses concerning tauphilic ALPs are those exploring the phenomenological signatures of long-lived ALPs from $\tau$ decays~\cite{Ema:2025bww,Jiang:2025nie}.} In particular, it is important to notice that bounds from $a_\tau$, being indirect in nature, cover the whole mass range available for such a class of particles.
 Even if the cases in which such an observable poses the best constraints are limited (with the noteworthy exception of a pure scalar), it represents a solid benchmark against which to compare other direct searches.
 Furthermore, we stress that in the absence of a dedicated search in the channel $e^+ e^- \to \tau^+ \tau^- \gamma \gamma$, which has not been performed so far, the bounds obtained from the imaginary part of the form factor $F_2$ could allow one to place the best constraint on this kind of candidates for masses above $(0.1$--$1)\GeV$, depending on the scenario under consideration.
 The case study of light tauphilic spin-$0$ particles shows that the interplay between direct probes and indirect constraints from $a_\tau$ and $d_\tau$ represents a valuable source of information for constraining NP scenarios, see Fig.~\ref{fig:TauphilicALPs_ImPart}.

 The same observation holds for tauphilic light vector bosons, for which, however, a dedicated phenomenological analysis has not been performed to date.
 In order to at least partly cover this topic, we consider the phenomenological probes at Belle II of a new vector state coupled to the third generation of leptons in the SM.